Sacred Music

 The purpose of Liturgical Music is:

-To Glorify God and Sanctify the Faithful
+To Glorify God and Gather God's People

 .....we acknowledge who God is and God brings humans into union with himself.